raspberrypilearning/build-crumble-motor-buggy/en/step_1.md

 ---
 ### Hardware

++ A computer with:
+  + The Crumble software installed
-+ A PC, Mac or Chromebook with Crumble software installed and a USB port
+  + A USB port

-Note: All components except DC motors are included in the Crumble starter kit but can also be bought separately.
++ A Crumble starter kit, or the components bought separately:
   + A Crumble controller
   + A 3xAA battery pack
   + Crocodile leads
-+ 2 DC mini gear motors with wheels
++ Two DC mini gear motors with wheels

-+ Materials to make your buggy, e.g. a small box, food container, bottle or cardboard
++ Materials to make your buggy, e.g. a small box, food container, bottle, or cardboard
-+ Tools to make your buggy, e.g. glue or tape, and scissors
++ Tools to make your buggy, e.g. scissors and glue or tape

 ### Software